Quantum teleportation: Quantum teleportation over internet cables

+Quantum teleportation with nonlinear sum frequency generation

+In April 2025, researchers at the University of Illinois Urbana-Champaign achieved quantum teleportation with 94% fidelity using a nanophotonic indium-gallium-phosphide platform to perform nonlinear sum frequency generation (SFG).
+This method mitigated multiphoton noise and boosted teleportation efficiency by a factor of 10,000 compared to prior SFG-based systems.

 Formal presentation

 There are a variety of ways in which the teleportation protocol can be written mathematically.
 Some are very compact but abstract, and some are verbose but straightforward and concrete.
 The presentation below is of the latter form: verbose, but has the benefit of showing each quantum state simply and directly.
 Later sections review more compact notations.

 The teleportation protocol begins with a quantum state or qubit $|\psi\rangle$, in Alice's possession, that she wants to convey to Bob.
 This qubit can be written generally, in bra–ket notation, as:

 The subscript C above is used only to distinguish this state from A and B, below.

 Next, the protocol requires that Alice and Bob share a maximally entangled state.
 This state is fixed in advance, by mutual agreement between Alice and Bob, and can be any one of the four Bell states shown.
 It does not matter which one.